insarlab/MintPy/docs/api/attributes.md

 +  SUBSET_XMIN/XMAX/YMIN/YMAX = start/end column/row number of subset in the original coverage
 +  MODIFICATION_TIME = dataset modification time, exists in ifgramStack.h5 file for 3D dataset, used for "--update" option of unwrap error corrections.
 +  NCORRLOOKS = number of independent looks, as explained in [SNAPHU](https://web.stanford.edu/group/radar/softwareandlinks/sw/snaphu/snaphu.conf.full)
-+  UTM_ZONE = UTM zone, e.g. 60S, for geocoded file with UTM projection only.
++  UTM_ZONE = UTM zone, comprises a zone number and a hemisphere, e.g. 11N, 60S, for geocoded file with UTM projection only.
 +  EPSG = EPSG code for coordinate systems, for geocoded files only.

 ### Reference ###